wlonk/arcadia/vingt-et-un.md

 this, or that, etc. They will gain XP based on that, which they can use to modify their face card powers and possibly some other things.
 They may also change out a desire, and should redefine their relationships with the NPCs.

 TODO

+### Weather

+It would hardly be England without weather.
+If you are uncertain as to the weather at any point in the game, simply draw a card and consult the table
+below:

+TODO